lxsmnsyc/scoped-model/packages/react-graph-state/README.md

 There are also three hooks:
 - `useGraphNodeValue`: reads a graph node's value.
 Subscribes to the graph node's state updates.
-- `useGraphNodeSetValue`: provides a callback that allows graph node's state mutation.
+- `useGraphNodeDispatch`: provides a callback that allows graph node's state mutation.
 - `useGraphNodeResource`: treats the graph node as a valid React resource, suspending the component if the graph node's resource is pending.

 If one of these hooks are used to access a graph node, that graph node is registered within `<GraphDomain>` and creates a lifecycle.